Battling the Traffic Drone: A Local’s Guide to Silencing the A303, A34 & M3

 Get a Quote for Acoustic Glass →

-For residents in villages like Longparish, Upper Clatford, or Whitchurch, where heritage is key, Secondary Glazing is actually scientifically superior to replacement windows for noise.
+For residents in historic areas like Salisbury or Winchester, where heritage is key, Secondary Glazing is actually scientifically superior to replacement windows for noise.

 Sound waves struggle to jump across large spaces.
 Double glazing has a gap of 16mm-20mm.
 Secondary glazing creates a gap of 100mm to 200mm.
 This “dead air” acts as a massive shock absorber.